RealDevExpert/Lifelines_NEXT/Strainphlan_3_NEXT.md

 # Strainphlan 3.0 analysis for Lifelines NEXT pilot

-Adapted from Biobakery (StrainPhlAn 3.0)
+Adapted from Biobakery (StrainPhlAn 3.0).
-Authors: Ranko Gascesa, Trishla Sinha, Asier Fernandez
+Authors: Ranko Gascesa, Trishla Sinha, Asier Fernandez.
-Description: The script shows how strain profiling was performed using Strainphlan 3 for all samples, for all species
+Description: The script shows how strain profiling was performed using Strainphlan 3 for all samples, for all species.
-Languages: Bash and R
+Languages: Bash and R.

 ## Step 1: Reconstruct all species strains